gautamo/AudioNet/README.md

 # AudioNet-Classify Piano Audio to Music Notes using Neural Networks

-Built by Gautam Banuru, Sahil Katrekar, and Calvin Hsieh
+Built by Gautam, Sahil, and Calvin

 Check HiddenPower Demo.ipynb for a demo of the project.